drailz/hello-world/README.md

 Hello world project

 Hi all,
-I'm Rizal, and I am here for making changes of readme files
+I'm Rizal, and I am here for making changes of readme file